 Another option for showing off the veil - the bend back shot!

-The bride in the above pictures booked their wedding on Valentines Day.
-The last few years at city hall in San Francisco, the County Clerks office has made Valentines day into a fun marriage celebration.
+The bride in the above pictures booked their wedding on Valentine's Day.
+With the exception of the Pandemic closure of 2021, the San Francisco County Clerk's office has made Valentine's day into a fun marriage celebration.
 Rather than have Brides and Grooms check in at the County Clerks office they set up a booth in the North Gallery on the 1st floor so they can handle the larger volume of people expected.
 On Valentines day, City Hall gives engaged couples 2 options: 1.
 You can set an appointment to have your wedding at the time you want it and go through the normal process, but just in a different location or, 2.
 You can walk in with no appointment and still get married, you may just have to wait a bit.

 On normal weekdays, the County Clerk's office supplies 1 officiant to do weddings throughout the day.
-They are able to perform 3 ceremonies in the Rotunda every 30 minutes or so.
-However, on Valentines Day, City Hall brings in multiple marriage commissioners to handle the larger work load.
-It will not be unusual to see 5 or 6 of them at any given time.
+They are able to perform 2 ceremonies in the Rotunda every 30 minutes or so.
+However, on Valentines Day, San Francisco City Hall brings in multiple marriage commissioners to handle the larger work load.
+It is not unusual to see 5 or 6 of them at any given time.
 They are all volunteers so it is very nice of them to do this for the public on this special occasion.
 I expect to be photographing at least one wedding on Valentines Day if not more.
 I still have not quite figured out how the general public finds out about this special service offered on the 14th.
 There is no mention of it on the San Francisco city hall website.
 In any case, it is certainly a fun event and maybe I will see you there!
 This bride took advantage of all of the fun stuff available and we all enjoyed the day.

 This is another way to use the 3rd floor window at city hall to display the bride's veil beautifully